Doc-Le/PhysioActivities/README.md

 - Would like to add patients reviews.

 ## Design

   * Color Scheme
     The two main colors used are green and white.
     Picked these colors idea from a healthy three that symbolized heath.
-These colors create a set feel of the site.
+GREEN.
+Balance
+    Positive: Harmony, balance, refreshment, universal love, rest, restoration, reassurance, environmental awareness, equilibrium, peace.

   * Typography
     Used [Google Fonts](https://fonts.google.com/) to import the fonts used for this site.